 Religious belief can play an important role in the formation of some people's public policy preferences.
 But that role must be tempered by principles of religious liberty, as "political division along religious lines was one of the principal evils against which the First Amendment was intended to protect."
 Comm. for Pub.
 Educ. & Religious Liberty v.
-Nyquist, 413 U.S. 756, 796 n.54 (1973).
-The Tennessee Marriage Ban runs afoul of longstanding Establishment Clause principles because it has a primarily religious purpose-to write one particular religious understanding of marriage into the law-at the expense of positions taken by other religious traditions.
+Nyquist, 413 U.S. 756, 796 n.
+54 (1973).
+The Hawaii and Nevada Marriage Bans run afoul of longstanding Establishment Clause principles because they have a primarily religious purpose-to write one particular religious understanding of marriage into the law-at the expense of positions taken by other religious traditions.

-A. The Establishment Clause prohibits laws that have the primary purpose or effect of aiding or favoring one religious view over others.
+A. The Establishment Clause prohibits laws that have the primary purpose or effect of aiding one religious view over others or favoring a particular religious viewpoint.

-Since this country's founding, the concept of religious liberty has included the equal treatment of all faiths without discrimination or preference.
+Since this country's founding, the concept of religious liberty has, at a minimum, included the equal treatment of all faiths without discrimination or preference.
 See Larson v.
 Valente, 456 U.S. 228, 244 (1982) ("The clearest command of the Establishment Clause is that one religious denomination cannot be officially preferred over another.").
 As the Supreme Court explained in Larson: